chrisbobbe/jekyll-theme-prologue/README.md

 There are two ways to get started:

-1. Install the theme using the jekyll-theme-prologue gem.
-Instructions can be found [here](https://jekyllrb.com/docs/themes/#installing-a-theme).
+1. **Install the [jekyll-theme-prologue gem](https://rubygems.org/gems/jekyll-theme-prologue).** Instructions are in the [Jekyll docs](https://jekyllrb.com/docs/themes/#installing-a-theme).
 After running `bundle install`, you can find the theme files by running `open $(bundle show jekyll-theme-prologue)`.
 A sample working `_config.yml` file ships with the gem; if you want to activate it, move it to your project's root directory.
 It will do nothing until you move it there, replacing the default `_config.yml` file.
-2. Fork the [GitHub repository](https://github.com/chrisbobbe/jekyll-theme-prologue).
-If you want to use [GitHub Pages](https://pages.github.com/), create a branch named `gh-pages`, and replace `theme: jekyll-theme-prologue` with `remote_theme: chrisbobbe/jekyll-theme-prologue` in `config.yml	`([GitHub Pages now supports open-source themes on GitHub](https://github.com/blog/2464-use-any-theme-with-github-pages)).
+2. **Fork the [GitHub repository](https://github.com/chrisbobbe/jekyll-theme-prologue).** If you want to use [GitHub Pages](https://pages.github.com/), create a branch named `gh-pages`, and replace `theme: jekyll-theme-prologue` with `remote_theme: chrisbobbe/jekyll-theme-prologue` in the provided `_config.yml` ([GitHub Pages now supports open-source themes on GitHub](https://github.com/blog/2464-use-any-theme-with-github-pages)).

 Make sure that `url` and `base_url` are set correctly in `_config.yml`.
 For local testing, make them both blank.

 To set the banner image, overwrite `assets/images/banner.jpg`.
-If using the gem, you can add this path to your project directory by making new folders, and Jekyll will automatically look there before falling back on the theme files.
+If using the gem, you can add this path to your project directory by making new folders, and Jekyll will automatically look there before falling back on the default theme files.
 Same for `assets/images/avatar.jpg`.

 **The following instructions are unique to this single-page theme.
-Jekyll does not support multiple layout-formatted content sections per page, so this is a workaround.**
+Jekyll does not support multiple layout-formatted content sections per page, and this is a good workaround.**

 Your `_config.yml` file **must include the following line or it will not work**: `collections: [sections]`.
 This tells Jekyll to look in the _sections folder (which you will create) for your content and render it all on one page.